eurostat/gridviz/README.md

 ### Shape/Color/Size Style

-This style is a generic type which allows to define the **shape**, **color** and **size** of each grid cell, independantly according to 3 different variables.
+This style is a generic style which allows to define the **shape**, **color** and **size** of each grid cell, independantly according to 3 different variables.
 Three shapes are currently available: square, circle and donut (a disk with a hole of changing size).

 TODO: screenshots